MAMEM/eeg-processing-toolbox/README.md

 | classification | MLTboxMulticlass | Requires Matlab version r2015a or newer |
 | classification | MLDA | Requires Matlab version r2014 or newer |
 | util | LSLWrapper | Requires the [Labstreaminglayer](https://github.com/sccn/labstreaminglayer) library|

+Some examples are available that are based on the datasets that can be found below.
+- exampleDefault, performs a simple experiment on Dataset I & II
+- exampleOptimal, performs an experiment with the optimal settings for Dataset I & II
+- exampleEpoc, performs an experiment for the dataset that was recorded with an EPOC device (Dataset III)
+- exampleLSL, an example on how to perform online classification of EEG signals with the help of the [Labstreaminglayer](https://github.com/sccn/labstreaminglayer) interface for Matlab.

 ## Datasets